 Payments made on other card schemes, such as American Express or Diners Club

-If a business charges a prohibited surcharge once the law is in force:
+If a business charged a prohibited surcharge:

-The surcharge will be unenforceable
+The surcharge would be unenforceable

 The Commerce Commission may issue corrective notices or seek penalties